Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 >We find the total unique players #5418

+SELECT COUNT(*) FROM wow_players AS even_dublicates;

+>Since someone might have multiple characters in the game, the total number of ALL players are #412946

 # Question 1.
 How many players are at each level? / What is the most common level?

 ![1-Players Distribution](https://github.com/user-attachments/assets/f86bbf00-4a0f-4c68-a527-685d1191fad7)